 Are you looking to upgrade your chicken coop or run?
-We have a fun and wild suggestion – a chicken swing!
-So, here are 15 DIY chicken swing ideas from which you can choose.
+We have an exciting suggestion – a chicken swing!
+Here are 15 DIY chicken swing ideas from which you can choose.

 A chicken swing may not be the first thing you think of when doing an upgrade, but we believe it is a fun must-have.